 - Corporate support to UNV new initiatives, such as the UNDP/UNV Talent Programme for Young Professionals with Disabilities aiming at leaving no-one behind.
 This further enhances the impact of UN initiatives and strengthens volunteering as a means to source talents among most vulnerable groups.

+- Be part of a global alliance on volunteerism for development.
 Among the many ways that UNV works to make private sector involvement a reality, the organization is taking part in some of the most important worldwide efforts in this field.
-UNV is a founding stakeholder of IMPACT 2030, a global private sector-led collaboration that mobilizes employee volunteers to advance the achievement of the Sustainable Development Goals.
+UNV is a founding stakeholder of IMPACT 2030, a global private sector-led collaboration that mobilizes employee volunteers to advance the achievement of the SDGs.
 UNV also collaborates with the United Nations Global Compact, the world’s largest corporate sustainability initiative.
-The Compact calls on companies to align strategies and operations with universal principles on human rights, labour, environment and anti-corruption, and to take actions that advance societal goals.

 - Engage with the UNV Online Volunteering service.
 The SDGs provide a global framework that nourishes comparable reporting mechanisms across sectors on sustainability and progress towards achieving the SDGs.
 UNV’s employee online volunteering solution poses a unique opportunity for such collaboration with companies.
 Companies can partner with UNV to receive a dedicated and co-branded website with in-built reporting capabilities to measure their employees’ volunteering impact.

 - Participate in marking International Volunteer Day, and recognize the dedication and delivery of volunteers and contribution of volunteerism to the fabric of society worldwide.